- Set up a SpinAI project with MCP integration

 5. Run the Agent

-Now you can run your agent:
+Now you can run your agent:input

 in your code to make the agent perform different GitHub tasks.
 For example: